tribblix/tribblix-build/README.md

 ips2svr4
 ========

-Conversion scripts for taking IPS packages (either from an installed system or from the repo created from an Illumos build) and creating an equivalent SVR4 package.
+Conversion scripts for creating SVR4 packages from an IPS repo created by an Illumos build.

 pkg_name.sh - an ugly way to translate IPS package names to SVR4 names

-ips2svr4.sh - script to convert a package from an installed system

 repo2svr4.sh - script to convert a package from an Illumos build

-repo_all.sh, mk_all.sh - wrappers to create all packages
+repo_all.sh - wrapper to create all packages

+repo_one.sh - wrapper to create a specific package

 These also depend on the tribblix-transforms repo on github, which applies a number of modifications at the packaging stage (rather than having to fix the illumos build).

-These have my own build locations hardcoded, which will need fixing - search for "ptribble", "/packages", and "/var/tmp" in the scripts and put in whatever makes sense for your own system.

 Known issues
 ============